loader image

 During safety stops, move slowly along the eastern and western ends of the south wall to find brilliantly coloured elegant hermit crabs and a variety of nudibranchs, as well as golden wentletrap snails that feed on the orange cup coral.
 Fish life is also abundant and varied, with a chance to see almost anything from scorpion fish and giant morays to marbled sting rays.
 Mantas and even whale sharks are also sometimes visitors of this site.

-Elsewhere, large tubastrea coral trees sprout from the rocky terrain, accompanied by crinoids, gorgonian fans and pastel green rope sponge.
-Tiger tail seahorses are often encountered on the deep edges of the slope, as are many varieties of morays – often several species in the same hole.
+Elsewhere, large tubastrea coral trees sprout from the rocky terrain, accompanied by crinoids, gorgonian fans, blue dragons, and pastel green rope sponge.
+Tiger tail seahorses are often encountered on the deep edges of the slope, as are a variety of moray eels with several species regularly sharing the same hole.

 LITTLE TORRES ISLAND - 10 night only

-Due to its remote location this is a good dive site for appreciating a kaleidoscope of colours from the hundreds of corals types in abundance such as table corals, mosaic corals and red whip corals to name a few.
+This is a great dive site for appreciating a kaleidoscope of colours created by the abundance of multifarious corals such as table corals, mosaic corals and red whip corals, to name just a few.

-The corals are surrounded by healthy reef life and huge submerged boulders, as well as the occasional sting ray and the rare leopard sharks on the sea bed nearby.
-There is also a good chance of seeing black banded sea snakes here.
-Chances of spotting sharks, whale sharks and mantas.
-The “Sea Fan Forest” is an enchanting patch where lionfish, moorish idols and several cowries are present.
+Surrounded by healthy reef life and huge submerged boulders, there is a good chance of seeing black-banded sea snakes here as well as the occasional sting ray and the rare leopard sharks on the sea bed or even reef sharks, whale sharks and mantas.

 TOWER ROCK - 10 night only

-The walls are laced with whip corals and sea fans, oysters and clams.
-White banded cleaner shrimp and ornate spiny lobster hide amongst the crags, whilst blue faced angelfish and yellow striped fusiliers dance their way up the walls.
+The coral-covered walls are laced with sea whips and sea fans, oysters and clams.
+White banded cleaner shrimp and ornate spiny lobster hide amongst the crags, whilst blue-faced angelfish and schools of yellow-striped fusiliers shimmy along the walls.

-Larger visitors include manta rays and mobula rays, as well as blacktip and whitetip reef sharks.
-Moray eels, bearded scorpionfish, schools of snappers and fusiliers are among the usual suspects.
+Larger visitors include manta and mobula rays, as well as blacktip and whitetip reef sharks.
+Moray eels, bearded scorpionfish and schools of snapper fusilier are other usual suspects.